geraldonovais/UML-Class-Diagram/README.md

 Examples:

 * Library and Book: A Library contains multiple Books, but each Book can exist outside the context of a particular Library.
-* Company and Employee: A Company employs several Employees, but each Employee can work for different companies over time.
+* Engine and Car: A Car contains an Engine.
+An Engine can exist independently of a Car, even though it's typically used within one.
-* Team and Member: A Team consists of various Members, but each Member can be part of different teams or projects.
+* Order and Items: An Order "has" Items.
+Items can exist independently of the Order (they might be canceled or modified).

 ### 3. Composition